TheOdinProject/curriculum/ruby/basics/loops.md

 # Loops
-A brief summary about what this lesson is about and why the topics or concepts it covers are important.
+A brief summary about what this lesson is about
+* why are loops important in programming?
+* what this lesson will include

 ## Learning outcomes
 *Look through these now and then use them to test yourself after doing the assignment*